Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/organization-and-teams.md

 |function|Yes|A specific area of expertise or responsibility within an organization, such as IT, legal, or procurement.|
 |team|Yes|A group of individuals who work together to achieve a common goal, such as a project team, research team, or customer service team.|

+Please also see [Human Tasks](/esp-fundamentals/core-capabilities/human-tasks) for more details on how Functional OU types are used and how assigment relates to your Organizational and Groups structure

 ## General Organizational Unit Types
 The following types of organizational units are available in Hornbill to help you define your organizational structure